-The Employee Stock Option Scheme provides for the grant of options to acquire equity shares of the holding company UTI Asset Management Company Limited to its eligible employees of the subsidiary company are measured at fair value of the equity instruments at the grant date.
+The Employee Stock Option Scheme provides for the grant of options to acquire equity shares of the holding company UTI Asset Management Company Limited to its eligible employees of the subsidiary company that are measured at fair value of the equity instruments at the grant date.
 The period of vesting and period of exercise are as specified within the respective schemes.
 The fair value of the warrants is measured using the Black-Scholes valuation method or other generally accepted valuation techniques.
-The calculation takes into account the terms and conditions under which the warrants are
+The calculation takes into account the terms and conditions under which the warrants are granted.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 granted.
 The fair value determined at the grant date of the equity settled share-based payments is expensed on a straight-line basis over the vesting period, based on the Company's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
 Subsequent fair value adjustments are not recognized in the income statement.